rhosocial/yii2-user/docs/guide/usage-user.md

 ## Deregister a user

+We also do not recommend that you delete the user from database directly, please use `deregister()` method instead.

 The `deregister()` method would throw exception when user de-registration failed, so you should wrap it into try-catch block.